zzonyo/trust-docs-test/source/index.html.md

 If there is no number,inquiry by Symbol + Contract Type.

+"limit"，"post_only"，"ioc" and "fok" the four order price type need price value and the other don't need.

 Description of post_only: assure that the maker order remains as maker order, it will not be filled immediately with the use of post_only, for the match system will automatically check whether the price of the maker order is higher/lower than the opponent first price, i.e. higher than bid price 1 or lower than the ask price 1.
 If yes, the maker order will placed on the orderbook, if not, the maker order will be cancelled.

 If you’re holding a position currently, the leverage you choose when placing an order should be the same as the leverage of your current positions, otherwise, the order will fail to be placed.
 If you need a new leverage to place an order, you should switch the leverage of current positions first by using the Switch Leverage interface.

+Only open orders can support setting take profit and stop loss.

+The take profit trigger price is a required field for setting a take profit order, and the stop loss trigger price is a required field for setting a stop loss order; if the trigger price field is not filled in, the corresponding take profit order or stop loss order will not be set.

-No need to transfer BBO order price(ask 1and bid 1) parameter, optimal_5: top 5 optimal BBO price, optimal_10：top 10 optimal BBO price, optimal_20：top 20 optimal BBO price (No need to transfer price data) ，limit": limit order, "post_only": maker order only (price data transfer is needed),IOC :Immediate-Or-Cancel Order,FOK:Fill-Or-Kill Order
+No need to transfer BBO order price(ask 1 and bid 1) parameter, optimal_5: top 5 optimal BBO price, optimal_10：top 10 optimal BBO price, optimal_20：top 20 optimal BBO price (No need to transfer price data) ，limit": limit order, "post_only": maker order only (price data transfer is needed),IOC :Immediate-Or-Cancel Order,FOK:Fill-Or-Kill Order

 > Response: